Sherminaterr/OWIN/HelloWorld/README.md

 3) Type in "OwinHost"
 4) The server will be started.
 Go to internet browser and type in http://localhost:5000/
 5) A "Hello World" message will be there.

+<h1>Hosting using console application (custom host)</h1>
+1) Create a new console application project (I created MyConsoleAppHost project)
+2) Open package manager console, type in "Install-Package Microsoft.Owin.SelfHost"
+3) Type in code for Program.cs
+4) Build and run console application.
+5) The server will be started.
+Go to internet browser and type in http://localhost:5000/

+<h1>Hosting in ASP.NET web application, IIS (non ASP.NET core)</h1>
+This focuses on the Microsoft.Owin.Host.SystemWeb namespace, not Microsoft.Owin.Host.IIS.